 His compositions embody a level of expression that resonates with ensembles and audiences alike, and he produces numerous publications for concert band each year.
 The American School Band Directors Association has honored him with the Volkwein Award for composition and the Stanbury Award for teaching, the International Assembly of Phi Beta Mu honored him with the International Outstanding Bandmaster Award, and he has been awarded membership in the American Bandmasters Association.
-With over two million copies of his compositions and books sold, he is one of the most performed composers of wind band music today.
+With over three million copies of his compositions and books sold, he is one of the most performed composers of wind band music today.
 A twenty-eight-time recipient of the American Society of Composers, Authors and Publisher’s Standard Award for his compositions in the concert band and orchestral repertoire, Mr. Sheldon has been the topic of articles published in The Instrumentalist, Teaching Music and School Band and Orchestra Magazine, The World Association of Symphonic Bands and Ensembles (WASBE) World Magazine, and is one of eleven American wind band composers featured in Volume I of Composers on Composing Music for Band.

 FBA Legacy Project